tanema/gob/README.md

 TODO
 ----------------

-I am going to make it so that those who do not wish to use this exlusive type of GOPATH workflow can opt out of it if they have the GOPATH set in thier bashrc file.
+If there are any requests I am willing to make setting the GOPATH and PATH variables opt-out in case any of those who use a global GOPATH are interested in the limited functionality this tool still gives them.